MG098/iot-feather-M01-2024-2025/README.md

 # Environmental Monitor

 ## Project Overview
-Environmental Monitor is an advanced environmental monitoring system based on Arduino that collects and displays data from various environmental sensors.
+Environmental Monitor is an advanced environmental monitoring system based on Adafruit Feather M0 that collects and displays data from various environmental sensors.

 ## Features
 The system measures and displays the following environmental parameters: